Burning The Toast

 Matching colours correctly; it is a process that happens behind the scenes.
 You might not realise how important it is and why we take it so seriously.
 A number of years ago I read an article which is a great way to describe why colour management so important.
 It's all about making toast!

 Here is my take on burning toast...

-You throw a piece of bread into your toaster on setting 4, eventually it pops up a certain shade of brown.
+You throw a piece of bread into your toaster on setting 4, eventually it pops up a shade of brown.
 You grab your bag of bread and head next door.
-You then do the exact same process on your neighbours toaster and no surprise, the two pieces of toast are different.
+You then do the exact same process on your neighbours toaster and no surprise, the two pieces of toast look different.
 Assuming we want them the same, how can we get them to match?
 We have two options.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.

 Putting all this together in colour printing terms.
 You provide files with an icc profile attached/embedded.
-We calibrate all of our printers/papers and create a colour space (icc profile) of all achievable colours.
-Our software compares your file to our printer profiles and then converts the CMYK formulations to match, even RGB files.
-When the file is processed, a colour in your file of Cyan 50%, might need changing to Cyan 30% Magenta 3% to create the same colour with our printer.
+We calibrate all of our printers/media and create a colour space (icc profile) of all achievable colours.
+Our software compares your file to our printer and then converts the CMYK formulations to match, even RGB files.
+When the file is processed, a blue colour in your file of Cyan 50%, might need changing to Cyan 30% Magenta 3% to create the same colour with our printer.
 If were to re-run the job a year on, because we re-calibrate our printers regularly, any colour shifts in the printer will be accounted for and the output will still be correct.
 On the other hand, if we just ignored colour management and used your file setting of Cyan 50% then the colour will be too dark and wrong every time.
 A year later it might be different again as the printers ink densities shift.